Yanga (composition): Reception

 Reviewing the world premiere, Mark Swed of the Los Angeles Times praised Yanga, writing, "Ortiz has a slow, atmospheric and harmonically arresting introduction, though a brief one, before her rhythmically compelling evocation of Yanga, an operatic hero if there ever was one.
 I hope Ortiz, who does seem to have an opera in her, actually writes one."
 Richard S. Ginell of the San Francisco Classical Voice similarly described it as a "terrific new piece further advances the promise of a dynamic, vital fusion of Latin American and European music."

 Reviewing a later performance, Tim Diovanni of The Dallas Morning News also praised the piece, remarking, "In one movement over 17 minutes, the music features energetic Latin rhythms, with prominent brass and percussion.
 The percussion quartet whips up a storm with a battery of African instruments, pounding hand drums, striking wooden sticks and making both scratchy and shaking sounds with dried gourds.
 The chorus often interlocks rhythmically with the percussion and orchestra, but also shares reflective passages, where brightly layered chords are darkened by close-wrought dissonances."

+At the 2026 Grammys, Yanga won the awards for Best Choral Performance and for Best Classical Compendium.